AbhishekKarmakar5/URL-Extraction/README.md

 re module is for regular expression and is used here for URL finding

-webbrowser module automatically opens up the browser, so that makes the searching of the URL in an easy way
+webbrowser module automatically opens up the browser, so that makes the searching of the URL becomes easier.